ucberkeley/savio-training-intro-2018/intro.md

 Here we'll use *IPython* for parallel computing.
 The example is a bit contrived in that a lot of the time is spent moving data around rather than doing computation, but it should illustrate how to do a few things.

-First we'll install a Python package not already available as a module.
+First we'll install a Python package (pretending it is not already available via the basic python/3.6 module).

 ```
 cp bayArea.csv /global/scratch/paciorek/.  # remember to do I/O off scratch